Career Options for Playing a Musical Instrument

 Music continues to exist today because the knowledge and skills of music-making were passed down to the younger generations.
 Education is the key that allows us to discover, preserve, and disseminate all these information.

 Being a music teacher can be a very rewarding career.
 In fact, some of the best musicians in the world run their own teaching studios.
 It is also common to see great musicians holding a teaching position in universities or conservatories.

 Most music teachers we see today usually teach at schools, from their private studios, or travel to teach at their student's place.
 The demand for music teachers is good in most parts of the world.

-Music teachers tend to do well when the economy climate is good, as music playing is very much seen as a leisure activity.
+Music teachers tend to do well when the economic climate is good, as most people regard music playing as a leisure activity.
 People are more likely to pick up their hobby when their financial situation is comfortable.
 It is common for music teachers to encounter students who are learning it for the long term and also students who are just looking for activities to spend their leisure time.

 Those that know, do.
 Those that understand, teach.— Aristotle

 There is a common misconception that if you are an average musician, you have no business being a performer.
 The truth, however, is that there are plenty of opportunities out there for you.
 For a start, if you play an orchestra instrument, check out the local orchestras for job vacancies.
 If you play the piano, find jobs at local churches, restaurants, or hotels.
 You can also look for instrumentalists and vocalists who need piano accompaniment for their recitals or exams.

 If you have a band or an ensemble, start looking to play for weddings, parties, corporate functions, or even funerals.
 Playing for gigs pays well, but it can be very competitive at the same time.
 If you do not have a strong network, consider looking for an event management company and come up with a deal with them.
 They may help you to find gigs and then take a commission from your pay.